-To locate any additional hazardous, toxic, or radioactive wastes buried in the stipulated areas, a series of increasingly detailed reviews and investigations were conducted (DOE 1997, 1998a-c).
+To locate any additional hazardous, toxic, or radioactive materials/wastes buried in the stipulated areas, a series of increasingly detailed reviews and investigations was conducted (DOE 1997, 1998a-c).
 Phase I activities consisted of (1) review of existing documents and other available records, (2) review of aerial photographs (from 1949-1985), and (3) interviews with long-time employees and retirees (DOE 1997, 1998a-c).
 The documents reviewed included the historical record of waste management and sampling and characterization activities in the stipulated areas.
 These sampling and characterization documents date from 1982 to 1996 and include documents prepared for state and federal agencies to satisfy environmental regulations.
-The first comprehensive environmental document assembled is known as the Dreicer Report (Dreicer
+The first comprehensive environmental document assembled is known as the Dreicer Report

-1985), which reviewed uses, storage, and disposal of hazardous materials at LLNL up until 1985.
-While the Dreicer Report was primarily a review of historical information and a survey of waste management practices, many other reports covered specific sampling and characterization activities, including key monthly reports from the Environmental Restoration Division.
+(Dreicer 1985), which reviewed uses, storage, and disposal of hazardous materials/wastes at LLNL up until 1985.
+While the Dreicer Report was primarily a review of historical information and a survey of waste management practices, many other reports covered specific sampling and characterization activities, including key monthly reports from the LLNL Environmental Restoration Division.
 The reviewed reports are listed in Attachment 2 of the February 1998 quarterly report on stipulated activities (DOE 1998a).

-The reviewed documents indicate that, prior to 1964, storage and disposal of potentially hazardous materials was limited to the East Traffic Circle Landfill (ETCL) and an area that is now the current NIF construction site and where buried PCB capacitors were unearthed in 1997.
-A review of aerial photographs suggests the latter landfill was closed by 1965 and has since been remediated.
+The reviewed documents indicate that, prior to 1964, storage and disposal of potentially hazardous materials/wastes was limited to the East Traffic Circle Landfill (ETCL) and an area that is now the current NIF construction site and where buried PCB capacitors were unearthed in 1997.
+A review of aerial photographs suggests the latter landfill was covered and no longer in use by 1965.
 The ETCL continued to operate until about 1974.
 It was excavated and closed in the mid-1980s (McConachie et al. 1986).
-As discussed in Section 1.1, soil containing residual PCBs was excavated from the East Traffic Circle during routine drainage maintenance operations in 1998 and was disposed of at an EPA-approved facility for CERCLA waste (Clive, Utah, incinerator).
+As discussed in Section 1.1, soil containing residual PCBs was excavated from the East Traffic Circle during routine drainage maintenance operations in 1998 and was disposed of at an EPA-approved facility for CERCLA waste (Envirosafe Services of Idaho, Inc., in Idaho).